availproject/avail-light/README.md

 ## Introduction

-`avail-light` is a data availability light client that can do the following:
+`avail-light` is a data availability light client with the following functionalities:

-* Listen for finalised blocks.
+* Listening on the Avail network for finalized blocks
-* Gain confidence for `N` *cells*, where *cell* is defined as a `{row, col}` pair.
+* Calculating confidence for a number of *cells* (`N`) in a matrix, where *cell* is defined as a `{row, col}` pair.
-  > As soon as a finalised block is available, the light client attempts to gain confidence by asking for a proof from a full client via JSON-RPC.
+* Random sampling and proof verification of a predetermined number of cells on each new block. `N` depends on the percentage of certainty the light client wants to achieve.
+* Data reconstruction through application client (WIP).

 ### Modes of Operation

-1. **Light-client Mode**: The basic mode of operation and is always active in whichever mode is operational.
-If an `App_ID` is not provided, this mode will commence.
-The client on each header it receives will do random sampling using RPC calls.
-It gets the cells with proofs it asked for, which then verifies and calculates the confidence.
+1. **Light-client Mode**: The basic mode of operation and is always active no matter the mode selected.
+If an `App_ID` is not provided (or is =0), this mode will commence.
+On each header received the client does random sampling using two mechanisms.

+    1. DHT - client first tries to retrieve cells via Kademlia
+	2. RPC - if DHT retrieve fails, the client uses RPC calls to Avail nodes to retrieve the needed cells

+	Once the data is received, light client verifies individual cells and calculates the confidence, which is then stored locally.

-2. **App-Specific Mode**: If an **`App_ID` > 0** is given in the config file, the client finds out the `cols` related to the provided `App_ID` using `app_data_lookup` in the header.
-It then downloades the relevant cells and the data is reconstructed.
+2. **App-Specific Mode**: If an **`App_ID` > 0** is given in the config file, the application client (part ot the light client) downloads all the relevant app data, reconstructs it and persists it locally.
+Reconstructed data is then available to accessed via an HTTP endpoint.
+(WIP)

-3. **Fat-Client Mode**: The client retrieves the entire extended matrix using IPFS (if available) or fetches via RPC calls.
-It verifies all the cells and computes the CID mapping for the IPFS Pinning.
-It then decodes the extended matrix and reconstructs the `app_specific_data` related to all `App_IDs`.
+3. **Fat-Client Mode**: The client retrieves larger contiguous chunks of the matrix on each block via RPC calls to an Avail node, and stores them on the DHT.
+This mode is activated when the `partition` parameter is set in the config file, and is mainly used with the `disable_proof_verification` flag because of the resource cost of cell validation.
+**IMPORTANT**: disabling proof verification introduces a trust assumption towards the node, that the data provided is correct.

 ## Installation